Hello appraisal seeker!

 The RMV program is recognized by every responsible gem and jewelry organization in the world and is endorsed by the Canadian Jewellers Association.

-Harold Lindsey is a Registered Master Valuer with the Registered Number 0 090710144.
+Harold Lindsay is a Registered Master Valuer with the Registered Number 0 090710144.

 Appraisals are done for many reasons ranging from estate planning to buying a home to determining value for insurance or tax purposes.
 The most important factor to be concerned with is choosing the correct appraiser to do the work.